 A Guided Tour: Michael Jackson: On the Wall

 Deepen your art experience at EMMA with a guided tour!
-This Saturday we'll have a guided tour in English in the Michael Jackson: On the Wall exhibition.
+On Sunday we'll have a guided tour in English in the Michael Jackson: On the Wall exhibition.